Reap_and_Sow

 So, how were we able to achieve what we did in Bristol?

-How did we deliver a cross-sector approach that engaged local citizens, met a need and supported the economic survival of an industry?
+How did we deliver a cross-sector approach, which engaged local citizens, met a need and supported the economic survival of an industry?

 o Because a lot of the work (both formally and informally) had already been done.